Foat/surface-prediction/README.md

 ## Introduction
 This is the source code for my "Surface prediction for a single image of urban scenes" paper.
 The paper will be published soon.

-If you use this software or annotated data, please cite the paper (citation will be updated after publication in LNCS):
+If you use this software or annotated data, please cite the [paper]:

 F. Akhmadeev.
-"Surface prediction for a single image of urban scenes."
-Workshop on Scene Understanding for Autonomous Systems (ACCV Workshops), ACCV 2014.
+Surface prediction for a single image of urban scenes. *Computer Vision - [ACCV 2014] Workshops*, volume 9008 of *Lecture Notes in Computer Science*, pages 369–382.
+Springer International Publishing, 2015.

 ## How to run